 It is important when purchasing items from other countries to ensure they are Fair Trade.
 It is very important to us here at Plum and Sparrow and it was one of the first standards we set in place.
 Being supporters of Fair Trade means that we can give back in more ways than one.

 10% of every basket purchased at Plum and Sparrow is given back to the African village weavers.
 But because we want to help support the weavers and their families, we work together with our supplier and non-profit partner to provide additional aid to their communities.
-Your purchase helps these weavers and their families in a number of ways —including family healthcare and schooling for young children.
+Your purchase helps these weavers and their families in several ways —including family healthcare and schooling for young children.

 We want to make sure the weavers are not only being treated with respect but also being paid a fair and equal price.
 Sadly, other basket weavers and shops do not abide by these standards which is why it is so important to us to let you know that when you purchase one of our baskets, we have a Fair Trade guarantee.